canonical/charmcraft/HOWTO_RELEASE.md

     cd ~  # wherever out of the project, to avoid any potential "file mispicking" fades -v -d file:///tmp/testrelease/charmcraft-0.3.0/ -x charmcraft version

-- back in the project, build a snap
+- back in the project, build all the snaps for different architectures

     snapcraft clean
-    snapcraft
+    snapcraft remote-build

-- try the snap
+- try the snap (for your arch)

     sudo snap install --dangerous charmcraft_0.3.0_amd64.snap
     cd ~  # wherever out of the project, to avoid any potential "file mispicking"